 What is right?
 What is wrong?
 Sure, there are certain things we all know are to be done or not to be done, but what about those vast grey areas, in which new new philosophies and ideas are born, that throw us into a journey of self discovery as a parent that we may not have considered beforehand?
 How about when we have to mix our beliefs about parenthood with other families who may take a different approach?

 I came across a story about sharing written by a mother named Beth who had an interesting perspective.
-One line that stuck out to me in Beth’s story about why she doesn’t teach her kids to share was “I think it does a child a great disservice to teach him that he can have something that someone else has, simply because he wants it.”
+One line that stuck out to me in Beth’s story about why she doesn’t teach her kids to share was, “I think it does a child a great disservice to teach him that he can have something that someone else has, simply because he wants it.”
 I think she’s right.
-Teaching anyone that they should be able to have what someone else has simply because they want it isn’t a mentality I think should be spread around.
-But it begs the question: how then do we define what is truly sharing?
+Teaching anyone that they should be able to have what someone else has simply because they want it isn’t a mentality we should be spreading around.
+But it begs the question: How, then, do we define true sharing?

 I talk all the time about the importance of sharing on this planet.
 Sharing space, resources, time, love, land, and so on.
 But if we were to remove the idea that someone should have it simply because they want it, what would that look like?
 Would we then create a world where no one would share anything because we’d always be thinking about whether or not they want it for the wrong reasons?

-I think, as with many things, it comes down to each individual having an understanding within themselves about how to live harmoniously with one another.
-Understanding how to simply have or use goods, resources, etc. based on what we truly wish to experience or need in that moment, vs. needing to have things for the sake of having them, because we think it will fulfill us or, like in the case of many children, because someone else has it.
+I think, as with many things, it comes down to each individual having an understanding within themselves about how to live harmoniously with others.
+It’s understanding how to simply have or use goods, resources, etc. based on what we truly wish to experience or need in that moment versus needing to have things for the sake of having them, because we think it will fulfill us or, as is often the case with many children, because someone else has it.
 In that sense I believe the place Beth is coming from when raising her child could make a lot of sense.

 Here is Beth’s perspective on sharing so you can understand more about what I mean.
 Tell us what you think below!